Foksen/Foksen/README.md

-# Hello, I'm Foksen :alien:
+# Foksen :kissing_heart:

 ## About me

-My name is Igor, I study in Moscow at RTU MIREA.
+Hello, world!
+I'm Igor, a passionate learner and coder currently pursuing my studies at the RTU MIREA (Moscow).
 This repository contains my practical work and projects.
-You can use whatever you want.

-If you have any questions about the code (I doubt that anyone will read it, but still), you can write to me in private messages.
+Feel free to explore, use, or even build upon the code here.
+If you stumble upon something interesting, have any questions, or just want to say hello, don't hesitate to reach out to me in private messages.

 ## Hard skills